-Serving as the merged group's Chief Strategic Officer until the end of 2011, Mr Williams remained a Non-Executive Director of Alacer Gold Corp up until September 2013.
+Serving as the merged group's Chief Strategic Officer until the end of 2011, Mr Williams remains a Non-Executive Director of Alacer Gold Corp as at the date of this Report.

 Prior to his time with Avoca Resources Ltd, Mr Williams worked with WMC Resources Limited where he held Chief Geologist positions at St Ives Gold Mines and the Norseman Gold Operation.
 He has 25 years of experience, including over 19 years in the world class Kalgoorlie-Norseman gold belt.